 Research expenditures at MSU typically exceed $100 million annually and top research departments include immunology, chemistry and biochemistry, transportation,physics, and land resources and environmental sciences; while much of the research funding from the National Institutes of Health, Departments of Energy, Defense and Agriculture, and private sources.

 MSU is the largest research university in Montana and the largest research and development entity of any kind in the state, which translates into many opportunities for students to conduct meaningful hands-on research and creative projects as well as economic prosperity for the area.
 MSU research has led to significant discoveries that are changing the world.
-MSU holds nearly 230 active technology licenses.
-In addition, 86 patents and 31 plant variety certificates have been issued for MSU discoveries with many more pending.
+MSU holds more than 250 active technology licenses.
+In addition, 91 patents and 36 plant variety certificates have been issued for MSU discoveries with many more pending.

 Students, professors and staff at MSU work together with community partners to exchange and apply knowledge and resources that improve the world.
 MSU recently earned The Carnegie Foundation for the Advancement of Teaching's engagement classification.
 The designation recognizes commitment to teaching that encourages volunteer service in communities and spreading of knowledge that benefits the public.
 In addition, through courses, clubs and organized events, students participate in many local, national and international service-learning projects that enable them to apply their education while strengthening communities.